 Taking an online course can be a lot like drinking from a fire hose.
 As rich in value as it may be, it’s often an overwhelming experience offering too much to absorb with too little motivation to finish.

 Gamification is not about packing more “stuff” onto your existing online courses; it’s about thinking through the learning experience that you want to create for your customers.
-That starts with your end goal: How can you get your participants to easily learn more and, more importantly, take action on what they’re learning?

 The idea behind progress tracking is simple: Most people are motivated by achievement.
 Why not show people their progress and reward them incrementally as they move through your course?